 The King Cab's rear doors open nearly 180 degrees for easy access.
 A factory-applied spray-in bed liner is offered on upper-end trim levels.
 Nissan's available Utili-track bed channel system uses C-channel rails on the cargo-box floor, side rails and front panel.
 A lockable bedside compartment, tailgate illumination and a bed-mounted 12-volt power point are included.

 Titan XEs have 17-inch tires, but aluminum wheels on other models hold 18-inch tires.
 An optional offroad package includes a lower-ratio rear axle, a driver-selectable locking rear differential, Rancho shock absorbers and skid plates.

-Shoppers searching for solid construction in the full-size pickup category need not look any further than Nissan's Titan.
+Driving Impressions Shoppers searching for solid construction in the full-size pickup category need not look any further than the Titan.
 It delivers confident handling, both on- and off-road.
 Expect superior maneuverability through twisting, narrow roads.

 Performance is strong but not superlative.
 After some brief initial sluggishness, the Titan accelerates from a standstill with authority.
 Response is strong at midrange speeds, but acceleration is accompanied by considerable engine noise.

 Occupants may feel quite a bit of body motion on rougher surfaces and when the bed is empty, but a loaded Titan rides quite nicely.
 It provides a secure ride with only a touch of body roll as the rather stiff suspension absorbs road imperfections.

 Titans emit a distinctive exhaust note that's not trucklike.
 Auxiliary tilt-down mirrors enhance rearward visibility.
 The seats provide good back support and feature especially long bottoms and soft cushions.